martexcoin/martexcoin_4x/mxt-docs/README.md

  - In the future we will create a repository called documents in martexcoin.

  - Documentation for developers is present in the following directory:[Development documents](https://github.com/martexcoin/martexcoin/tree/master/doc)

+- New proposals for MarsXcoin is present in the following directory:[MarteXCoin Proposal](https://github.com/martexcoin/proposal)